 The casual-looking kicks feature a rubber outsole and also have EVA cushioning underfoot, similar to hiking boots.
 The breathable ripstop fabric called Synchwire protects the outer of the shoe from scuffs and tears while out on the trails.

 We are fans of the comfortable fit as well as the shoes stiffness.
-No, it's not as stiff as a pure-XC shoe, but it's good enough for everyday trail riding, especially for a rider that prioritizes a more relaxed shoe in most dimensions.
+No, it's not as stiff as a pure-XC shoe, but it's good enough for everyday trail riding, especially for a rider who prioritizes a more relaxed shoe in most dimensions.

-Read more about the Giro Ventana Boa shoe in our full review.
+Read more about the Giro Ventana BOA shoe in our full review.

 You’d be forgiven for thinking these were road shoes, such as the refinement and sophistication of the Shimano XC7 MTB shoes.
 Unlike the RC7 road shoe equivalent, the XC7 has a more forgiving carbon middle sole – you know, for when you’re required to dismount and push up a steep, unrideable climb.